inbo/n2khab/.github/CONTRIBUTING.md

 #### _With_ write permissions to the [code repository][repo]

-It is wise to first think about the scope of your function (or your proposed enhancement of an exisiting one), and talk it through with other collaborators:
+It is wise to first think about the scope of your function (or your proposed enhancement of an existing one), and talk it through with other collaborators:

 - functions that are of broader interest than Natura 2000, better go to [inborutils](https://inbo.github.io/inborutils/) or a separate package;
 - functions that will only be relevant to a specific _N2KHAB_ project, are better developed in the project-specific repo.